floss1138/dxMagic/README.md

 The .xlsx file produced by dx_extract has the first 2 rows and the first column as margin space.
 These must remain & can be used for comments.
 In the future, the left most column might be used to flag a row for further processing if it contains the relevant command.

-### Installing dxMagic
+### USING dxMagicbuilder & Installing dxMagic
 dxMagic is just a collection of Perl scripts.
-Excel creation requires the *Excel::Writer::XLSX* module to be installed.  *Spreadsheet::Read* is required for the xlsx read subroutine.
+The build script dxMagicbuilder.pl will create an example directory structure, making this available as SAMBA shares.
+A default user 'alice' will be created with user defined password.
+Excel creation requires the *Excel::Writer::XLSX* module to be installed; modules are added by the build script.  *Spreadsheet::Read* is required for the xlsx read subroutine.
 This also requires  *Spreadsheet::ParseXLSX*.
 Once Spreadsheet read isinstalled,`xlscat` command is available and very handy for teseting.
 `xlscat -i` is particularly handy to show a summary of sheet names and size only.
 For Windows, install Strawberry Perl; use cpan to install cpanm,`cpan App::cpanminus`,  then install the modules with the cpanm command, for example `cpanm Excel::Writer::XLSX`.
 Edit the script headers to create the necessary folders (with appropriate slash separators for your OS).  dxMagicbuilder is an install script to setup a test environment with SAMBA shares. dxMagicbuilder is a hacked version of the dbdotcad build script.
 Its a mess.